Dameonn24/NotionTodoistSync/README.md

 5. Add your Notion Database Id - https://stackoverflow.com/questions/67728038/where-to-find-database-id-for-my-database-in-notion
 6. (Optional) Add your Todoist Project Id
 7. Change the code according to the columns in your notion database.
-8. Run the program and voila!
+8. Run the program using `python NotionTodoistSync.py` and Voila!

 \
 Created by Dimasha (@dimbo.ai)